Bolama (town): Ulysses Grant Connection

-A metal statue of American President Ulysses S. Grant stood in the town until August 2007 when broken up by scrap metal scavengers.
+A metal statue of American President Ulysses S. Grant stood in the town until August 2007 when it was broken up by scrap metal scavengers.
 Grant had chaired an international arbitration committee that, in 1870, granted Bolama to Portugal rather than to Great Britain.
 In gratitude, Grant's image was one of few colonial era statues to have survived into independence in the 1970s.
 The primary school in Bolama is still named the Ulisses Grant School in the president's honour.